Ramkumar Ramanathan: 2014–2016: Early career

-2017: Challenger breakthrough, first ATP top-10 win
+2017: Challenger breakthrough, Masters debut and first win

 In April, Ramanathan reached his first singles challenger final at the Tallahassee challenger.
 He lost to Blaž Rola.

 Ramanathan entered the 2017 Antalya Open, where he upset world No. 8 and top seed Dominic Thiem in the second round.
-This was his first match against a top-10 player.
+This was his first match win against a top-10 player.
 Ranked world No. 222, Ramanathan defeated Thiem in straight sets, 6–3, 6–2.
 He progressed to the quarterfinals, where he lost to Marcos Baghdatis.

-In July, he reached his second singles challenger final at Nielsen Pro Tennis Championships.
+In July, he reached his second singles Challenger final at Nielsen Pro Tennis Championships.
 He lost in straight sets to Akira Santillan.

-In August, Ramanathan qualified for the first time in main draw of a Masters 1000 tournament at Cincinnati Masters.
-He defeated Christopher Eubanks in first round, but lost to Jared Donaldson in second round.
+In August, Ramanathan entered for the first time in a main draw of a Masters 1000 tournament at the Cincinnati Masters as a lucky loser.
+He defeated qualifier Christopher Eubanks in the first round, before losing to another American, Jared Donaldson.
 Ramanathan entered qualifying draw of US Open.
-He defeated Paul-Henri Mathieu in first round but lost to Nicolas Mahut in second round.
-He finished year with singles ranking of 148.
+He defeated Paul-Henri Mathieu in the first round but lost to Nicolas Mahut in the second.
+He finished year with a singles ranking of No. 148.

 2018: Hall of Fame Tennis Championships finalist

-Ramanathan opened his new season by entering Maharashtra Open as a wild card.
-He lost in round 2 to top seed Marin Cilic in straight sets.
-He then entered qualifying draw of Australian Open where he lost in final qualifying round to Vasek Pospisil.
+Ramanathan opened his new season by entering Maharashtra Open as a wildcard.
+He lost in round two to top seed Marin Cilic in straight sets.
+He then entered qualifying draw of Australian Open where he lost in the final qualifying round to Vasek Pospisil.

-In April, Ramanathan reached his first challenger singles final of the season at Taipei Challenger.
-He was defeated in the finals by compatriot Yuki Bhambri.
+In April, Ramanathan reached his first Challenger singles final of the season at Taipei Challenger.
+He was defeated in the final by compatriot Yuki Bhambri.

-In July, Ramanathan reached his first ATP final at Newport, where he lost to Steve Johnson.
-He became the first Indian to reach an ATP world tour singles final since Somdev Devvarman at the 2011 Johannesburg Open.
+In July, Ramanathan reached the final at Newport where he lost to Steve Johnson.
+He became the first Indian to reach an ATP World Tour singles final since Somdev Devvarman at the 2011 Johannesburg Open.

 In November, he won his first doubles ATP Challenger title at Pune Challenger.
 He paired with compatriot Vijay Sundar Prashanth and defeated Hsieh Cheng-peng and Yang Tsung-hua in the final.
-He finished the year with singles ranking of 133.
+He finished the year with a singles ranking of No. 133.

-2019–20: Singles final & four doubles titles in Challengers
+2019–2020: One singles final & four doubles Challenger titles

 Ramanthan won the doubles titles in Japan, France, Italy, and two in India.